chaospuppy/zarf/adr/0026-schema.md

 - *Given* Zarf version is v1
 - *and* the `zarf.yaml` has no apiVersion or deprecated keys
 - *when* the user runs `zarf package create`
-- *then* they will receive an error and be told to run `zarf dev update-schema` or how to migrate off cosign key paths or how to use flavors over groups depending on the error
+- *then* they will receive an error and be told to run `zarf dev migrate-schema` or how to migrate off cosign key paths or how to use flavors over groups depending on the error

 #### v0 create -> v1 deploy
 - *Given*: A package is created with Zarf v0